SMB Hiring Guide: How to Build a Global Team the Smart Way

-Maybe you’re exploring a development hub in Macedonia or hiring professional services talent in the Philippines or South Africa.
-For many European SMBs, hiring globally is an exciting opportunity to access specialist skills and expand into new markets.
+Maybe you’re exploring a development hub in Macedonia, or hiring professional services talent in the Philippines or South Africa.
+For European SMBs, global hiring is a genuine opportunity to find specialist skills and test new markets.

 Choosing the right framework for hiring internationally